 Life is never easy, but as people age it definitely becomes more difficult.

-They lose their sense of balance, don't hear and see as well, are slower to respond, lose a good deal of their former energy and develop a variety of health and financial problems.
+They lose their sense of balance, don't hear and see as well, are slower to respond, lose a good deal of their former energy and develop a variety of social, health and financial problems.

 Their social lives dwindle because they